Section Navigation

 This enquiry builds upon what pupils learnt about the Roman Empire in Key Stage 2.
 It builds towards learning about the fall (EQ2) and the legacies (EQ8) of the Roman Empire.

 EQ2.
-Did the Roman Empire really fall?
-(6 lessons)
+Did the Roman Empire disappear?
+(5 lessons)

 Pupils learn about European history from 400 to 800 AD – and work out how much really changed after the Sack of Rome.